luminaxster/swe432-heroku-react/README.md

 Run ``` npm install``` every time you add packages to your ```package.json```, and use ```npm run start``` every time you want to run your app locally (let this command running, it will re-run your program and refresh your browser every time you make your changes to your code).

 ### Troubleshooting
 If you get a criptic error like ```throw er; // Unhandled 'error' event``` during ```npm install```, try removing the package-lock.json file and the node_modules folder, then try re-running the command.
-You can try these commands in youur shell too (assuming you are in the project's root folder):
+You can try these commands in your shell too (assuming you are in the project's root folder):

 ```
 rm package-lock.json